kaelkkd/tennis-analysis-ml/README.md

 ## Introduction

-The project is designed to provide insights into tennis matches by analyzing video footage.
+This project is designed to provide insights into tennis matches by analyzing video footage.
 The project utilizes YOLO to track both players and the ball and CNNs to find the court keypoints.

 ## Features